-The runaway dynamics is a typical multi-scale process, which involves timescales from characteristic time of Lorentz force ($10^{-11}\,\mathrm{s}$) to energy balance time ($1\,\mathrm{s}$) \cite{LiuJian_RE_Positron_2014,RELong_WangYulei2016}.
+The runaway dynamics is a typical multi-scale process, which involves timescales from characteristic time of Lorentz force ($10^{-11}\,\mathrm{s}$) to energy balance time ($1\,\mathrm{s}$) \cite{RELong_WangYulei2016,LiuJian_RE_Positron_2014}.
 The runaway dynamics thus spans about 11 orders of magnitude in timescale.
-To eliminate the trouble of multi-timescale, traditional methods average out the motion in small timescale, which simplifies the problem but losses physical information.
-However, with the secular stability of geometric algorithms, APT can simulate directly the full-orbit dynamics which needs more than $10^{12}$ iteration steps.
-Correspondingly, new and fine pictures of runaway dynamics in different timescales have been found.
-Especially, the discovery of neoclassical collisionless pitch-angle scattering brings a novel understanding about runaway behaviors and results in new laws of energy limit \cite{CollisionlessScater_NF_Letter_2016,RELong_WangYulei2016}.
+To eliminate the trouble of multi-timescale, traditional methods average out the motion in small timescale, which simplifies the problem but loses physical information.
+However, with the secular stability of geometric algorithms, APT can simulate directly the full-orbit dynamics which needs more than $10^{12}$ time steps.
+Correspondingly, runaway dynamical pictures containing information of all timescales have been produced.
+Especially, the discovery of neoclassical collisionless pitch-angle scattering brings a novel understanding about runaway behaviors and results in new laws of energy limit.

 Figure \ref{fig:Drift} depicts the snapshots of runaway orbit projected on poloidal plane at different moments simulated by APT.
-This full-orbit result is different from results of traditional studies and exhibits clearly the fine ripple structures in small timescale \cite{Guan_Qin_Sympletic_RE,RELong_WangYulei2016}.
+Besides the Guan-Slide effect, this full-orbit result also exhibits clearly the detailed ripple structures in small timescale \cite{Guan_Qin_Sympletic_RE,RELong_WangYulei2016}.
 To obtain Fig.\,\ref{fig:Drift}, we use the relativistic volume-preserving algorithm in APT.
 Because the runaway dynamics involves the synchrotron radiation, the external force-field module of APT is also used.
 The tokamak field configuration file of APT provides the needed field given by